|

 into a car.
 The authorities have been reluctant to investigate the

+case further.
 After founding the commission to look into Yury Zakharenko's possible

 "disappearance" Oleg Volchek became an object of state